ahstat/introduction-particle-filters/README.md

 *Comparison of the trajectory for the best particle with SIS and SISR*

 We show the observations for the best particle, i.e. the particle with the highest normalized weight after the 100 steps.
-As before, the result is much better for the SISR algorithm.
+As before, the result is much better with the SISR algorithm.

 With SIS: